-Bill Wuest is an Associate Professor of Chemistry at Emory University and a Georgia Research Alliance Distinguished Investigator, as well as a recent member of the graduate committee that reads and responds to applications.
+Bill Wuest is an Associate Professor of Chemistry at Emory University and a Georgia Research Alliance Distinguished Investigator, as well as a recent member of the graduate the group of faculty that agree to advise a student’s rese...
+More that reads and responds to applications.
 In this interview, he reflects on the process from the faculty perspective, offering insight and advice for applicants.

 I was fortunate to have laboratory experience both as an undergraduate and during my summer internships at a pharmaceutical company where I interacted with both graduate students and research scientists.
-My first hand knowledge of what graduate school was about and the need for such a degree to get the job that I wanted drove me to apply.
+My first hand knowledge of what a school that offers advanced degrees.
+Important!
+Some schoo...
+More was about and the need for such a degree to get the job that I wanted drove me to apply.

 Q. How did you choose where to go?